umtbrbr/spring-boot-postgresql-example/README.md

 ### 2. Run app in docker container

-Run and build a docker image with below docker-compose command
+Build and run a docker image with below docker-compose command

     docker-compose up -d --build